Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Text as Confounder

 \end{assumption}

-We are interested in estimating the marginal distribution of the potential outcome under treatment condition $T_i = t$ for some $t \in \cT$ (i.e., $\P(Y_i(t) = y)$).
-This can be used to estimate the average treatment effect (ATE) and other causal quantities of interest.
-We consider the strong latent ignorability assumption; conditional on the observed covariates and certain unknown features of the high-dimensional unstructured objects, potential outcomes are independent of treatment assignment. \begin{assumption}[Strong Latent Ignorability with Unknown Confounding Features] There exists a deterministic function $g_{\bU}: \cX \to \cU$ that maps an unstructured object $\bX_i$ on to the low-dimensional confounding features $\bU_i \in \cU$ with $\dim(\bU) \ll \dim(\bX)$ such that the potential outcomes are independent of the treatment assignment given the observed covariates $\bm{Z}_i$ and the confounding features $\bU_i= g_{\bU}(\bX_i)$:
+We are interested in estimating the marginal mean of the potential outcome under treatment condition $T_i = t$ for some $t \in \cT$ (i.e., $\E[Y_i(t)]$), which can be used to estimate the average treatment effect (ATE).
+We consider the strong latent ignorability assumption; conditional on the observed covariates and certain unknown features of the high-dimensional unstructured objects, potential outcomes are independent of treatment assignment.
+This assumption guarantees the existence of such latent confounding features. \begin{assumption} {\sc (Strong Latent Ignorability with Unknown Confounding Features)} There exists a deterministic function $g_{\bU}: \cX \to \cU$ that maps an unstructured object $\bX_i$ onto the low-dimensional confounding features $\bU_i \in \cU$ with $\dim(\bU) \ll \dim(\bX)$ such that the potential outcomes are independent of the treatment assignment given the observed covariates $\bm{Z}_i$ and the confounding features $\bU_i= g_{\bU}(\bX_i)$:

 where $\P(T_i = t \mid \bm{Z}_i = \bm{z}, \bU_i = \bu) > 0$ for all $t \in \cT$, $\bm{z} \in \mathcal{Z}$, and $\bu \in \cU$. \end{assumption}